top of page

 Understand the difference between information, knowledge and belief.

-Understand the enormous difference between an actual, bona fide fact--and a belief.
-Understanding that we all KNOW very little is necessary to keep growing.
-It also creates more constructive family and social interactions as we "drop the pomp."
+Understand the enormous difference between actual, bona fide facts--versus mere information versus beliefs.
+Understanding that you cannot actually know what you don't know is necessary to keep growing.
+It also creates more constructive family and social interactions as you will naturally "drop any pomp" once you understand this wisdom.

 Make a personal commitment to deliberate and sustained effort towards self-evolution.

-You can read all of the great texts on the planet and watch all of the best YouTube videos, but doing that will just eat time on your life's hourglass unless you actually spend enough time to really understand the wisdoms--- and you successfully integrate the lessons into your default life behaviors.
+You can read all of the great texts on Earth and watch all of the best YouTube videos, but doing that will mostly just eat time in your life's hourglass unless you actually spend enough time to really understand the wisdoms--- and you successfully integrate the lessons into your default life choices and behaviors.

 Align your life with your goals and priorities.